What is RTLS Technology?

 Transmitters (tags, badges, transponders)

 Transmitters can vary in size and performance.
-There are two main types; passive (powered by recieving radio waves from nearby ‘exciters’) and active (requiring power either from a batter or external power source).
+There are two main types: passive (powered by receiving radio waves from nearby ‘exciters’) and active (requiring power either from a battery or external power source).
 They are attached to an item or individual, identifying that asset and relaying a signal to sensors.

 Examples include: